turinglabsorg/datahub-learn/network-documentation/secret/tutorials/create-your-first-secret-nft.md

 ```

-The overall structure of this file looks familia by now and contains the setup for the client and signing structures that we will to interact with the contract.
-The fist thing we want to do, is getting a list of all our tokens.
-For this you should add the following code under `// 1.
+The overall structure of this file should look familiar by now.
+It contains the setup for the client and signing functionality that we will use to interact with the contract.
+The fist step is to get a list of all our tokens.
+For this we will add the following code under `// 1.
 Get a list of all tokens`:

 ```javascript
  let queryMsg = {